 Monika Faber (ed.), Split Reality: VALIE EXPORT, exh. cat.
-Vienna, Museum moderner Kunst Stiftung Ludwig, Vienna and New York, Springer, 1997.
+Vienna, Museum moderner Kunst Stiftung Ludwig, Vienna/New York, Springer, 1997.

-Caroline Bourgeois, Régis Michel, Elisabeth Lebovici et allii, VALIE EXPORT, exh. cat.
-Paris, Centre National de la Photographie, Séville, Centro Andaluz de Arte Contemporaneo, Geneva, MAMCO, London, Camden Arts Centre, Vienna, Sammlung Essl, Paris, Éditions de l’œil, 2003.
+Caroline Bourgeois, Régis Michel et alii, VALIE EXPORT, exh. cat.
+Paris, Centre National de la Photographie, Seville, Centro Andaluz de Arte Contemporaneo, Geneva, MAMCO, London, Camden Arts Centre, Vienna, Sammlung Essl, Paris, Éditions de l’œil, 2003.

-Agnes Husslein-Arco, Angelika Nollert and Stella Rollig (ed.), VALIE EXPORT.
-Zeit und Gegenzeit/VALIE EXPORT Time and Countertime, cat.exp.
-Vienna, Belvedere, Linz, Lentos Kunstmusum, Cologne, Verlag Buchhandlung Walther König, 2010.
+Agnes Husslein-Arco, Angelika Nollert and Stella Rollig (eds.), VALIE EXPORT.
+Zeit und Gegenzeit/VALIE EXPORT Time and Countertime, exh. cat.
+Vienna, Belvedere, Linz, Lentos Kunstmusum, Cologne, Walther König, 2010.